alexbelgium/hassio-addons/qbittorrent/README.md

 1. Carefully configure the add-on to your preferences, see the official documentation for for that.

 ## Configuration
-The webui is at <your-ip>:8081 and the default username/password is admin/adminadmin.
+The webui is at <your-ip>:8081 and the default username/password is described in the startup log.

-Options :
-- certfile: "/ssl/fullchain.pem", sets https
-- keyfile: "/ssl/privkey.pem"

 [repository]: https://github.com/alexbelgium/hassio-addons
 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg